 Naevus flammeus is a capillary vascular malformation found in 0.3% of newborn infants [1,6].
 The lesions present as pink, red or purple patches and can be localised, extensive or multiple [1,6].
 Unlike naevus simplex, naevus flammeus tends to be unilateral, often persisting, darkening and thickening with increasing age [1,6].

-Infantile proliferative haemangioma is a vascular tumour found in 1.1–2.6% of newborn babies, rising to 10% by 1 year of age.
+Infantile proliferative haemangioma is a vascular tumour found in 1.1–2.6% of newborn babies, and it occurs in 10% of infants by 1 year of age.
 It affects female infants more often than males.
-The haemangioma begins as a pink patch then enlarges.
-It is most commonly found on the head and neck but may arise on other body sites.
-Infantile proliferative haemangioma usually resolves after infancy but can leave a residual mark [1,6].
+The haemangioma begins as a pink patch and then enlarges.
+It is most commonly found on the head and neck of an infant but may also arise on other body sites.
+Infantile proliferative haemangioma usually resolves after infancy, but it can leave a residual mark [1,6].

-In most sites, naevus simplex fades and disappears within the first 1 to 2 years of life .
-A lesion on the nape of the neck fades more slowly and incompletely, with a 50% chance of persisting indefinitely [1,5].
-As it is often covered by hair, it may not be a cosmetic issue.
+On most body sites, naevus simplex fades and disappears within the first 1–2 years of life .
+A lesion on the nape of the neck fades more slowly and incompletely, and it has a 50% chance of persisting indefinitely [1,5].
+As this site is often covered by hair, it may not be a cosmetic issue.

 Pulsed dye laser therapy could be considered to lighten the colour of a persistent lesion .